rehierl/metalsmith-menu/readme.md

   menuFile: "menu"

   //- a custom function used to read all file[menuKey]
-  //- expected signature is: Array function(Node, Options)
+  //- expected signature is: Array function(path, file, Options)
   //- see below for it's expected behavior
-  readMenuKeyFunc: <default reader function>,
+  readMenuKeyFunc: <reader function>,
 }
 ```

 - Notice: If any property is missing (e.g. commented out), then a default
   value will be used.
 The above definition showcases the values used by default.
 - Notice: metadata[menuMetalsmith] and all file[menuFile] properties will
-  refer to different nodes of the same tree.
+  refer to different nodes of the same menu tree.
 - Notice: By letting the plugin run multiple times with different values for
   menuKey, menuMetalsmith and menuFile it is possible to generate multiple
   distinct menu trees.